intersel/Blapy/README.md

  These json objects will be applied on the template.
 Theses parameters complete the json configuration:
       * **data-blapy-template-file**: defines a template file name where to get the template if the container is empty
       * **data-blapy-template-wrap**: once the json data are rendered, it is possible to wrap the result by giving the wrap html tag (ex: "```<table>```")
-      * **data-blapy-template-init**: a file name that contains a blapy block that can be used to initialized the block
+      * **data-blapy-template-init**: a file name that contains a json data blapy block to use to initialize the block
   * **remove**:  if the container-name is found from the external content, then the Blapy block is to be removed.
   * **custom**:  if the container-name is found from the external content, then we call the custom change 'doCustomChange' if defined and send the Blapy_doCustomChange event.